Copying Files between (CIFS and NFS) Shares

 will copy the files from inside the directory but won’t create an actual directory in your CSF home.

-Example — Using the rds-ssh server’s GUI
+How TO do it method 2 — Using the rds-ssh server’s GUI app

 A graphical file manager named xfe